jfsql/DataAnalytics/docs/index.md

  - Third-degree urbanization zone: refers to areas with lower urban density, often including small towns, peri-urban zones, or semi-rural areas.
 These zones are less urbanized than city centers and suburban areas, typically serving as transitional spaces between urban and rural areas.
 For a third-degree urbanization zone, the population density is generally between 300 and 1,000 inhabitants per square kilometer, depending on the specific region.:

+##Conclusion
+Key Findings by Region:

+Western and Northern Europe:
+Countries like Sweden, Norway, and the United Kingdom show a significant reduction in the number of rooms per person in highly urbanized areas compared to rural zones.
+In these regions, urban centers are characterized by compact living spaces due to high demand for housing, limited space, and high property costs.
+These countries often have well-developed rural housing systems, which explains the stark contrast between urban and rural housing densities.

+Southern Europe:
+Spain, Italy, and Greece also demonstrate a considerable decrease in room availability in urban centers, although the contrast is not as pronounced as in Northern Europe.
+Urban areas in Southern Europe often have historically dense housing, where space per person is traditionally lower due to older, narrower urban layouts.
+However, rural zones in Southern Europe tend to offer more spacious living, possibly due to family-oriented housing in suburban or peri-urban areas, contributing to a relatively large contrast with urban centers.
+Eastern Europe

+Poland, Hungary, and Romania present a unique case where the change in rooms per person across urbanization levels is less pronounced.
+This may be due to post-socialist housing structures that emphasize more uniform housing across regions, with less variation between urban and rural living spaces.
+In some Eastern European countries, rural areas may also have limited housing quality or infrastructure, which narrows the difference with urban housing density.

+Outliers and Anomalies:
+Poland and Czech Republic show unexpected trends, with minimal reduction or even a slight increase in the number of rooms per person when moving from rural to urban areas.
+This could be due to unique urban planning policies, lower overall urban density, or the development of larger living spaces in certain urban projects.
+Finland also appears to have a smaller percentage change, potentially due to a more balanced urban-rural housing policy, aiming to maintain similar living standards across both urban and rural zones.
+Implications of the Findings
+The findings highlight that, while urbanization often leads to denser living conditions and fewer rooms per person in European urban centers, the extent of this effect varies widely.
+Factors such as housing policy, urban planning approaches, economic status, and historical development patterns significantly influence housing density.

+Western and Northern European Countries face challenges in providing adequate space in densely populated urban centers, potentially affecting quality of life.
+These countries may benefit from policies promoting more spacious, affordable housing options within cities.
+Southern European Countries should address historical limitations in urban housing layouts, potentially by renovating older buildings or developing new residential zones with modern standards.
+Eastern European Countries could leverage their relatively balanced urban-rural housing conditions to promote regional development, ensuring that both urban and rural areas offer competitive living standards.
+Conclusion
+The degree of urbanization has a clear impact on housing density, with highly urbanized zones typically offering fewer rooms per person.
+This trend is most pronounced in Western and Northern Europe, where urban centers are densely populated and face space constraints.
+However, the impact is more muted in Eastern Europe, where historical and policy factors contribute to more consistent housing conditions across regions.

+These results underscore the importance of tailored urban planning and housing policies to address regional needs.
+By promoting balanced development across urban and rural areas, countries can enhance housing quality and equity in living standards, ultimately improving the well-being of their populations.

 ## Data

 This project uses data from one source: